-A: It depends where you are going to be working.
-There are a lot of expats in Brussels and they seem to be fairly widely spread over the city.
-The EU area around Schuman is obviously great if you work there, it’s not too far from the centre of the city too; public transport is good.
+A: It depends on where you are going to be working.
+There are a lot of expats in Brussels, and they seem to be fairly widely spread over the city.
+The EU area around Schuman is obviously great if you work there; it’s not too far from the centre of the city too; public transport is good.
 It can be very quiet at the weekend though.

 Q: How do you rate the standard of housing in Brussels?

 A: Pretty good overall in terms of quality, from what I saw.
 Prices will depend on what you are used to; cheaper than London, but my tiny studio in Brussels costs about the same as my house in Cheshire though.

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?